NelsonHMalbone/pythonMegaCourse/README.md

 ### todos
 - Add print statements to show what each item is in list
-- add date of contract
+- add date of contract/batch
+- add maintance part (for when user gets to maintaining own units)
-- add contract num for each run
+- add contract num for each run (06-07 completed)
+- add a calc to have user enter how many (mainly used for when user gets to adding length indicator and such)
+  - trains to be used like d2s d6s slugs and such
+  - input weight and length of each contract
+  - prints out total weight and lenght including the trains being used
+- will need to add a batch so that if user is doing multiple jobs in one trip it will show in one whole group

 #### Day 1
 Day 1 is a building a todo app but instead of building a todo app